Moving Bodies, Moving Images

 Gallery 7 | Free Entry

-Donna Huanca (b.1980, Chicago, USA), known for her immersive painterly and sensory installations, is set to conclude the Gallery’s series of artist selections from the collection of Christen Sveaas Art Foundation.
-Huanca will transform the Collections Gallery with an installation of painting, sculpture, sound and scent.
-This exhibition will be accompanied by public programmes in the Gallery’s auditorium, alongside a fully-illustrated publication.
+Donna Huanca (b.1980, Chicago, USA), known for her immersive painterly and sensory installations, concludes the Gallery’s series of artist selections from the collection of Christen Sveaas Art Foundation.
+Huanca transforms the Collections Gallery with an installation of painting, sculpture, sound and scent.
+This exhibition is accompanied by public programmes in the Gallery’s auditorium, alongside a fully-illustrated publication.

 Out of the Margins: Performance in London’s institutions from the 1990s – 2010s